Further Reading -

 fred london

-one in the other you could get a free art map from commentart.com or many of the galleries which has marked locations of almost all the galleries around the neighbourhood.
+you could get a free art map from commentart.com or many of the galleries which has marked locations of almost all the galleries around the neighbourhood.

 Ai wei wei's latest solo show: 4 movements was held at phillips de pury gallery.
 His influence on contemporary art is comparable to Damien Hirst.
 Being the person who introduced architects Herzog & de Meuron to bid the Beijing Olympic Stadium, he is the media icon of contemporary chinese art at the moment.